 Meet the Artist: Paula Champagne

-Through illustration, photography, videography and graphic design, Dawn Trimble weaves narratives, exploring the connection between Blackness and nature.
-We’re proud to feature her as one of four artists in our Black Artists Print Shop.
+Through illustration, photography, videography and graphic design, Paula Champagne weaves narratives, exploring the connection between Blackness and nature.
+We’re proud to feature her as one of the first four artists in our Black Artists Print Shop.

 You describe yourself as a “visual storyteller.”
 What does that term mean to you?